Hi there, friend! I’m Lara.

 - General Homeschool.
 Homeschool 101, units, reviews, products we use, things that didn’t work, and everything else that falls under the umbrella of cultivating a home filled with learning.

-- How to Classically Charlotte Mason Homeschool.
-We blend many aspects of Charlotte Mason methodology (and create a host of CM-inspired resources) with classical education tenants.
+- How to Charlotte Mason Homeschool.
+We blend many aspects of Charlotte Mason methodology (and create a host of CM-inspired resources) with classical tradition and make modifications for special needs as necessary.
 We share with you the ways it works for our family in hopes to encourage and equip you with new ideas for your own homeschool.

 - Encouragement.
 New homeschool moms, working homeschool moms, special needs homeschool moms, tired homeschool moms, overwhelmed homeschool moms.
 Every homeschool mom has a place at the Everyday Graces table to share, to be lifted up, and to be cared for.